RJA7/krot/krot-pixi/README.md

 new MyLayout();
 </pre>

-All the objects are accessible by name.
+All the objects are accessible by name so they should be unique for single layout.

-You can also specify class for some objects, they will be put in arrays.
-Make sure all the names and class names are unique in single layout.

 #### Example
 <pre>
 const ui = new MyLayout();

 ui.someName.x = 0;

-ui.someClassName.forEach(object => object.x = 0);
 </pre>